stijn-dejongh/lovecraft_public_domain/raw_converts/ee.md

 esoteric jargon, I determined to strike at his most vulnerable spot and give him the gibberish responses the natives used.

-  &ldquo;Ya-R&rsquo;lyeh!
-Ya-R&rsquo;lyeh!&rdquo; I shouted. &ldquo;Cthulhutl fhtaghn!
+   "Ya-R'lyeh!
+Ya-R'lyeh! " I shouted.
+"Cthulhutl fhtaghn!
 Niguratl-Yig!
-Yog-Sototl&mdash;&ldquo;
+Yog-Sototl-- "

   But I never had a chance to finish.
 Galvanised into a religious epilepsy by the exact response which his subconscious mind had probably not really expected, the madman scrambled down to a kneeling posture on the floor, bowing his wire-helmeted head again and again, and turning it to the right and left as he did so.
-With each turn his obeisances became more profound, and I could hear his foaming lips repeating the syllable &ldquo;kill, kill, kill,&rdquo;
-in a rapidly swelling monotone.
+With each turn his obeisances became more profound, and I could hear his foaming lips repeating the syllable  "kill, kill, kill, " in a rapidly swelling monotone.
 It occurred to me that I had overreached myself, and that my response had unloosed a mounting mania which would rouse him to the slaying-point before the train reached the station.

-  As the arc of the madman&rsquo;s turnings gradually increased, the slack in the cord from his headpiece to the battery had naturally been taken up more and more.
+  As the arc of the madman's turnings gradually increased, the slack in the cord from his headpiece to the battery had naturally been taken up more and more.
 Now, in an all-forgetting delirium of ecstasy, he began to magnify his turns to complete circles, so that the cord wound round his neck and began to tug at its moorings to the battery on the seat.
 I wondered what he would do when the inevitable would happen, and the battery would be dragged to presumable destruction on the floor.

   Then came the sudden cataclysm.
-The battery, yanked over the seat&rsquo;s edge by the maniac&rsquo;s last gesture of orgiastic frenzy, did indeed fall; but it did not seem to have wholly broken.
+The battery, yanked over the seat's edge by the maniac's last gesture of orgiastic frenzy, did indeed fall; but it did not seem to have wholly broken.
 Instead, as my eye caught the spectacle in one too-fleeting instant, the actual impact was borne by the rheostat, so that the switch was jerked over instantly to full current.
 And the marvellous thing is that there   was   a current.
 The invention was